 To meet expectations for promotion to instructional associate professor, a candidate must demonstrate how they meet college and department criteria.
 Foundational criteria for promotion to instructional associate professor requires demonstrated impact within the university in their assigned areas of responsibility.
-The evaluation for promotion must be in accordance with the level of effort in each area specified in the candidate's appointment letters.
-Suggested criteria demonstrating meritorious accomplishments in teaching, research/scholarly work, and service are given in Appendix A.
+Suggested criteria demonstrating meritorious accomplishments in teaching, research/scholarly work, and service are given in Tables 8.2.3a-c below.